redfactorlabs/concourse-smuggler-resource/README.md

 # concourse-smuggler-resource

-Concourse generic resource, which would enable you to quickly implement any kind of resource.
+Concourse generic resource, to quickly implement any kind of resource by defining any command for the `check`, `get` and `put` actions. i

-With *smuggler* you can specify in your pipeline any command, including inline scripts, to use in the resource for the `check`, `get` and `put` action,

-providing an easy to use integration with concourse via environment variables and plain text files.

-*Smuggler* ideal for PoC, prototyping, fast development or implementation of simple resources based on existing command line tools.
+*Smuggler* is ideal for PoC, prototyping, fast development or implementation of simple resources based on existing command line tools.

 ## Resource definition